fpereiro/gotoB/readme.md

 When `counter` is 0, the call to `B.ev` will generate a string that looks like this: `"B.call ('set', 'counter', 1)"`.

-If the user clicks on the button, `counter` will be updated, the brick function will be updated, and then the button's event handler will look like this: `"B.call ('set', 'counter', 2)"`.
+If the user clicks on the button, `counter` will be updated, the view function will be updated, and then the button's event handler will look like this: `"B.call ('set', 'counter', 2)"`.

 Let's now see another example, to illustrate other aspects of `B.ev`: we'll create a button that, when clicked, will call an event with verb `submit` and path `data`.